Gemista or tomatoes & peppers stuffed with rice and lots of herbs and aromatics

-- 4 ripe but firm large organic tomatoes
+- 4 tomatoes ripe but firm large tomatoes

-- 4 organic bell peppers, any color you like.
+- 4 bell peppers any color you like.
 Green are more bitter, red, orange and yellow are sweet.

-- about 3–4 yellow gold potatoes cut in wedges.
-I like to leave the skin on, it’s very tasty 🙂
+- 4 yellow gold potatoes cut in wedges.
+I like to leave the skin on, it's very tasty 🙂

 - 1 cup extra virgin olive oil in total

-- 1 14 oz can of San Marzano tomatoes such as Gustarosso mashed
+- 14 oz tomatoes I like 1 can of San Marzano tomatoes such as Gustarosso mashed

 - 1 cup fresh parsley finely chopped